mukul-771/Portfolio/README.md

 - **Featured Projects**: Highlight your best work on the homepage
 - **Contact Form**: Functional contact form with email integration
 - **Image Management**: Advanced image controls with aspect ratios and responsive settings
-- **JSON Storage**: Completely free database solution with no external dependencies
+- **Firebase Integration**: Firestore database and Storage for persistent data and image uploads

 ## 🛠️ Tech Stack